Implicit State Estimation via Video Replanning: Approach

 \section{Approach}

 \PCRevision{ Our world is full of uncertainty.
-For example, when trying to move a heavy piece of furniture, you often don’t know its exact weight, how slippery the floor might be, or whether its legs will flex under pressure.
+For example, when trying to move a heavy piece of furniture, you often do not know its exact weight, how slippery the floor might be, or whether its legs will flex under pressure.
 As humans, we actively make new plans and use interaction trials to adapt: infer hidden parameters and narrow the space of possible dynamics. }

 \PCRevision{ Our framework follows this intuition.
 In the video planning framework, we propose to leverage prior interaction videos to refine the agent's belief about the environment through trial-and-error and video-based planning.
-Shown in \Cref{fig:framework}, given the current scene and past interactions, it retrieves and updates a latent state embedding that encodes a hypothesis of the hidden parameters, then generates a video plan conditioned on this embedding. }
+Shown in \Cref{fig:framework}, given the current scene and past interactions, it retrieves and updates a latent embedding that \ICLRRevision{implicitly captures the structure} of the hidden parameters, then generates a video plan conditioned on this embedding. }

+\paragraph{Plans vs. interactions.} In this work, we distinguish between \emph{plans} and \emph{interactions} because they originate from fundamentally different sources and serve different roles in our framework, even though both are represented as videos.

+\ICLRRevision{ A \textbf{plan} is generated by the video planner and represents a hypothetical future trajectory based on current observation.
+Because the planner is trained only on successful executions, it tends to generate videos that resemble successful behavior.
+However, when its internal representation of the task or system parameters is inaccurate, it may produce implausible or physically incorrect plans (e.g., generating a video of pushing a door that should be pulled instead).
+Such inconsistencies typically show during execution, for instance, when the door remains stuck.}

+\ICLRRevision{ In contrast, an \textbf{interaction} is a real execution obtained directly from the environment.
+Interactions, therefore, reflect the true underlying system, although they may contain suboptimal behaviors.
+Unlike plans, interactions are never physically incorrect in the sense of violating the actual dynamics of the environment.}